- CLASS: Mammalia (Mammals)

 Most marsupials are solitary during the year, except when it is breeding season.
 Most males and females breed with different partners and then go their separate ways.
 Females raise their joeys on their own.
 Most females have some type of pouch for their young.
 But not all marsupial pouches are as deep as a kangaroo’s pouch.
 Unlike the koala or kangaroo, most marsupial mothers give birth to several joeys at one time.
 Their pouch is shallow.
 When the joeys are old enough, they can climb onto Mom’s back instead of creating a lot of weight for her to carry around in her pouch.

 When the joeys are born, they are much more helpless and undeveloped at birth than placental mammal babies.
 This is the reason for having the pouch—it protects the young, keeps them warm, and is the location where the joeys can get milk.
 Once the joeys have attached to a nipple to nurse, they grow and develop there for weeks to months, depending on the species.
 Once the joeys are large enough, they leave the pouch and hang on to their mother’s fur instead.
 Mom and offspring can stay together for up to a year in some species!

 AT THE ZOO

 The San Diego Zoo has a variety of marsupials for our guests to view.
-Koalas, Tasmanian devils, wallabies, and tree

-	kangaroos, can all be seen in the Zoo’s new Australian Outback.
+Koalas and Tasmanian devils can all be seen in the Zoo’s Australian Outback.
 Watch our koalas live anytime via our online Koala Cam!

 Marsupials often struggle to survive, and kangaroos are currently hunted for food and hides.
-The greater bilby Macrotis

-	lagotis has decreased greatly over the years due to habitat loss from farming and introduced predators like feral cats

-	and foxes.
-There are breeding programs for this species now, and they are being reintroduced into western Queensland,

-	Australia, to repopulate their lost numbers.
+The greater bilby Macrotis lagotis has decreased greatly over the years due to habitat loss from farming and introduced predators like feral cats and foxes.
+There are breeding programs for this species now, and they are being reintroduced into western Queensland, Australia, to repopulate their lost numbers.